Sonamkhadka/Sonamkhadka/README.md

 </p>

 ### 💫 About Me:
-- 🔭 I’m currently working on improving my skills in C# and Database Management
+- 🔭 I’m currently working on improving my aws and microprocessor skills.
-- 🌱 I’m currently learning Database Management, Advanced C#, and Networking.
 - 👯 I’m looking to collaborate on open-source projects related to web development or database management.
 - 💬 Ask me about Python, IT systems, student support, and photography.
 - 📫 How to reach me: devsonam.tech@gmail.com
-- 📄 Know about my experiences [here](https://coda.io/@sonam-khadka/resume)
 - ⚡ Fun fact: I am a professional photographer and enjoy capturing beautiful moments.

 ## 🌐 Connect with Me: